Walton5888/arch.github.io/README.md

 ## Step 7: Create an fstab file.
-Type the following command into your terminal: genfstab -U /mnt >> /mnt/etc/fstab
+Type the following command into your terminal:
 # An fstab file is created to manage the mounts of the filesystem.
+genfstab -U /mnt >> /mnt/etc/fstab

 ## Step 8: Boot into the new system.
-Type the following command into your shell: arch-chroot /mnt
+Type the following command into your shell:
 #Boots into the Arch system.
+arch-chroot /mnt

 ## Step 9: Provide Time Zone
+Type the following command in your shell;
+#Replace the region and city sections with the time zone you reside in.
 ln -sf /usr/share/zoneinfo/Region/City /etc/localtime
-Replace the region and city sections with the time zone you reside in.

 ## Step 10: Set your preferred locale information
-Type the following commands into your shell: echo 'en_US.UTF-8 UTF-8' > /etc/locale.gen
+Type the following commands into your shell:
+#Sets the character encoding, collation, and language preferences
+echo 'en_US.UTF-8 UTF-8' > /etc/locale.gen
 locale-gen
 echo 'LANG=en_US.UTF-8' > /etc/locale.conf
-#Sets the character encoding, collation, and language preferences

 ##Step 11 Set Hostname
-Type the following command into your shell: echo 'your-hostname' > /etc/hostname
+Type the following command into your shell:
 #Sets the user’s preferred name as the host.
+echo 'your-hostname' > /etc/hostname

 ## Step 12: Set Network Configuration:
 Type the following commands into your shell: